gregharv/jeacomsearch/readme.md

 ## Overview

-This project implements a comprehensive Retrieval Augmented Generation (RAG) system for JEA (Jacksonville Electric Authority) with multi-level security access.
+This project implements a comprehensive Retrieval Augmented Generation (RAG) system for JEA with multi-level security access.
 The system crawls websites, processes documents, stores data in SQLite, generates embeddings, and provides intelligent query responses through an agentic framework.

 ## Architecture